In September 2022 we will return to Iceland to see the rest of this magical Island, dates to be confirmed.

 The local currency is the Icelandic Krona.
 As of August 2017, the exchange rate is 127.65 Krona for £1.00

 You can get Krona from the bank in the UK or in Iceland.
 There are credit card machines but do let your card provider know that you will be using the card abroad.

 Be prepared!
 The weather in Iceland can change very quickly and can become very cold.
 Work on the layers theory, bring plenty of layers that can be quickly added or removed.

 Weatherproof and waterproof outer garments with good gloves.

 We can expect day time temperatures of about 12 Deg C, but this may drop to zero or below at night.

 We plan to drive to Denmark to catch the ferry, we estimate this will take 2 days (from Calais).
 Google estimates Calais to Hirtshals is 12 – 13 hours driving.

 For anyone who is short of time there is an option to container the vehicle from Hull to Reykjavik, then fly in to collect the vehicle and drive to meet us off the ferry, and the reverse on the way home.
-Eimskip quoted £2655.05 return for a Charles’s Defender 110, full loaded.
+Eimskip quoted £2655.05 return for a Charles’s Defender 110, fully loaded.
 They will only quote on a vehicle by vehicle basis.

 Protrax group leader and a local guide will be available 24/7 for support and to ensure the smooth running of this great Overland Adventure.
-Technical support, in the event of breakdown we will endeavour to achieve a repair, otherwise we will get assistance to get you going or get you recovered to a garage.
+Technical support, in the event of a breakdown we will endeavour to achieve a repair, otherwise, we will get assistance to get you going or get you recovered to a garage.